4-12 Chapel Street,

 No one has favorited this theater yet

-The Civic Playhouse and Film Theatre was opened with the world premiere of J. B Priestley’s “Bees on the Boat Deck” on stage on 29 January 1937 with the first film “Whom The Gods Love” being screened 8 February 1937.
+After a period of rebuilding it became the Civic Playhouse and Film Theatre and was opened with the world premiere of J. B Priestley’s “Bees on the Boat Deck” on stage on 29th January 1937 with the first film “Whom The Gods Love” being screened 8th February 1937.
 The two art forms have continued together ever since.

 The stark 1930’s exterior, somewhat reminiscent of London’s Whitehall Theatre, was designed by architect Eric Morley and behind it lies a small Art Deco style foyer.
 The two tier auditorium is rather plain, the balcony has 8 rows and is flat fronted but with projecting loges at either side.
 The rectangular proscenium has quarter columns without caps or bases and is 7 metres wide.

 Following another major fire in 1996 the building was restored, with improved facilities, and reopened in 1997 as the Priestly Centre for the Arts.
 It now seats 291.